4knahs/snpe-docker/README.md

 ## Get DLC info

-Assuming the previous step was run and that it outputted a `model.dlc` file in the local `/mount/model.dlc`, you can run:
+Assuming the previous step was run and that it generated a `model.dlc` file in the local `/mount/model.dlc`, just run:

 ```bash
 ./run.sh snpe-dlc-info -i /mnt/files/model.dlc